Sub-exponential Growth Dynamics in Complex Systems: A Piecewise Power-Law Model for the Diffusion of New Words and Names

-For each block $b$, we apply the methods from Section~\ref{app_sec_est_no_jumps} and Section~\ref{app_sec_n_estimation} (the ``split point estimation under continuity'' procedure) to calculate the number of segments within the block, $M^{(b)}$, the non-jump segment boundaries, and the parameters $\alpha_i^{(b)}, R_i^{(b)}$ ($i=1, 2, \dots, M^{(b)}$) for each segment.
+{\bf Step 2: Parameter Estimation per Block} \\ For each block $b$, we apply the methods from Section~\ref{app_sec_est_no_jumps} and Section~\ref{app_sec_n_estimation} (the ``split point estimation under continuity'' procedure) to calculate the number of segments within the block, $M^{(b)}$, the non-jump segment boundaries, and the parameters $\alpha_i^{(b)}, R_i^{(b)}$ ($i=1, 2, \dots, M^{(b)}$) for each segment.

 In this process, the initial value (let's call it $y_0^{(b)}$) for the start point $t=s_b$ of each block $\mathcal{B}_b$ (which is immediately after a jump) is estimated independently and is not forced to be equal to the previous block's end value, $\hat{y}(s_b-1)$.
 For the first block $\mathcal{B}_0$, the initial value is treated as in the no-jump case in Section~\ref{app_sec_y0}.